danbev/learning-rust/README.md

 #### References
 Allows for passing a value without taking ownership of it, the ownership stays with the calling value outside of a function call for example.
-This is called borrowing.
+This is called `borrowing`.
 When doing this we can't modify the value as we don't own it.
 But we can specify that it should be a mutable reference and then we can change it.

-By default we can think of all pointers as const pointers to const data in Rust so we can't reassign the pointer itself nor modify what the pointer points to.
+By default we can think of all pointers as const pointers to const data in Rust so we can't reassign the pointer itself, nor modify what the pointer points to.

-And another difference in Rust is that passing a value copies the value on the stack and makes the source variable/data invalid and it cannot be used after that pointer.
-If one needs to be able to continue using the variable the value can be passed by reference, &T to a function which can then read but not modify the data.
+And another difference in Rust is that passing a value copies the value on the stack and makes the source variable/data invalid and it cannot be used after that point.
+If one needs to be able to continue using the variable, the value can be passed by reference, `&T` to a function which can then read but not modify the data.
 If the function needs to modify the data then we can pass it as & mut T.

 For me the best way is to try to remember that these are pointers under the hood.